Weekend Reading – RRSP deadline advice, bucket strategies, great U.S. ETFs and more #moneystuff

 I’ve got my own “bucket approach” designed for semi-retirement.
 It goes like this:

 I figure my approach might be foolproof since with a “live off dividends” approach and/or sell assets as I please approach since I will have already created a very secure income stream in retirement this way.
 Thoughts?

-I almost fell over when I read this stat: on average, two of every five Canadian households do not pay anything towards federally and provincially funded expenses such as health care, education, community and social services, national defence, public safety and even the good old Canada Revenue Agency.
+I almost fell over when I read this stat recently: on average, two of every five Canadian households do not pay anything towards federally and provincially funded expenses such as health care, education, community and social services, national defence, public safety and even the good old Canada Revenue Agency.
 One household of every five pays much more than 70 per cent of all of those costs.
 Something is seriously broken with our tax system.
 This implies most tax cuts to help any “middle class” are not effective because many Canadians (2 in 5) do not pay any meaningful income tax.